copiousfreetime/try-them-all/posts/01_dataset_selection.md

 ## Decision time

 I had pretty much gone through all the datasets and was whittling down this last set.
 I had eliminated Music Brainz as too complicated to work with, and GeoNames and GADM were nice, but I didn't think either of them would be good as the primary focus of the project.
-I thought they would be good add ons to a primary dataset to enhance its geopatial components
+I thought they would be good add ons to a primary dataset to enhance its geopatial components.
+IMDB I've worked with it in the past and wanted to try something new.

-So that left Ingenium vs. Open Library.
+That left Ingenium vs. Open Library.
 I liked Ingenium from an interesting dataset perspective, but it was a learning towards the small end on data volumefor.
 Open Library has all the data, but had basically no geospatial data.

 As I was sitting there pondering this decision, an email showed up from [Unsplash](https://unsplash.com/) - the announcement of [their dataset](https://unsplash.com/data).
 So I took a look:

 ## Unsplash Dataset

 * <https://unsplash.com/data>